banquet

 Local & Seasonal

-We change all our menus at least five times per year to reflect food that is in season.
-We continue to source as much local produce as possible – ideally within a 50 mile radius, or within Northumberland, North Yorkshire and Cumbria (or at least the North of England!).
-Our beef and lamb is all locally sourced whilst our fish is either straight from the North Sea or from Scotland (Salmon, scallops etc).
-We have never served tuna, ostrich or any other ‘exotic’ imports.
+We change our menus at least five times per year to reflect food that is in season and continue to source as much local produce as possible – primarily within Tyne & Wear, Durham, Northumberland, North Yorkshire and Cumbria as well as Southern Scotland.

-We make preserves, pickles or chutneys etc to make the most of seasonal produce.
-However, we can’t source everything locally and recognise the need to import wine, coffee, chocolate and olive oil, as well as some fruit and vegetables.
-We will also buy rabbits and other items from France if we think they’re better than their British counterparts.
+However, we can’t source everything locally and recognise the need to import wine, coffee, chocolate, vanilla and olive oil, as well as citrus and other fruit and vegetables.
+We also buy rabbits and other items from France if we think they’re better than their British counterparts.
+We only use responsibly sourced palm oil.

 Environmentally Positive Farming

-In 2012 we plan to take our staff on at least one more visit to an ecological farm or fish market (*); source an additional 20% of our produce from an ecologically certified producer (e.g. Soil Association, LEAF Marque, Rainforest Alliance) and deal directly with at least three farmers or primary producers.
+As well as various supplier visits, we also aim to take our staff on visits to ecological farms; source some of our produce from an ecologically certified producer (e.g., Soil Association, LEAF Marque, Rainforest Alliance) and deal directly with farmers or primary producers.

-In future years we will take part in Community Supported Agriculture (CSA) or similar scheme and will write and implement an SRA-approved sustainability agreement with at least two of our suppliers.
+We hope to take part in Community Supported Agriculture (CSA) or similar schemes and use an SRA-approved sustainability agreement with some of our suppliers.

 Ethical Meat & Dairy

-Most of the eggs and meat used at Blackfriars is free range or RSPCA Freedom Food certified.
+Most of the eggs and meat used at our restaurants is free range or RSPCA Freedom Food certified.
+The milk we use is organic.

 Sustainable Fish

-All the fish served at Blackfriars is either straight from the North Sea or from Scotland (Salmon, scallops etc).
-We have never served tuna or other exotic species from half way around the world.
-Most years we take our staff to the fish market at North Shields and actively engage them seafood sustainability.
+Most of the fish we serve is either straight from the North Sea or from Scotland.
+We avoid tuna and other exotic fish and change our fish options to avoid spawning seasons.
+We take our staff to the fish market at North Shields and actively engage them in seafood sustainability.

-In the future we will obtain MSC Chain of Custody Certification and write and implement a Sustainable Fish Sourcing Policy.
+We aim to source all of our fish from known sustainable sources using information supplied by the Marine Conservation Society.
+In the future we hope to obtain MSC Chain of Custody Certification and write and implement a Sustainable Fish Sourcing Policy.

 Fairtrade

-We only serve Fairtrade tea and sugar and have been sampling various Fairtrade coffees.
+We only serve Fairtrade tea, sugar and coffee.

 ENVIRONMENT